Quantum Undergraduate Education and Scientific Training: Programmatic Approaches

 \subsection{Program considerations}

 As institutions assess plans for QIST programs, they need to pay attention to demand signals.
-At the national level, industry has plenty of demand for hires, as evidenced by the National Quantum Initiative~\cite{NQI}, a survey~\cite{fox2020preparing} and listings~\cite{QEDCjobs} from the Quantum Economic Development Consortium (QED-C), and more.
+At the national level, industry has plenty of demand for hires, as evidenced by the National Quantum Initiative~\cite{NQI}, interviews with quantum industry representatives~\cite{fox2020preparing}, and listings~\cite{QEDCjobs} from the Quantum Economic Development Consortium (QED-C), and more.
 The QUEST workshop demonstrated widespread faculty interest.
 Faculty and industry need to help university administrations recognize this demand.
 Student interest in QIST is increasing, but faculty and industry need to work to grow it still more.

 One possible approach for creating QIST programs at PUIs is to start small and build from there.
 This provides an opportunity to build student demand from existing offerings and to demonstrate that demand to university administration.
 One could envision starting with an individual faculty member, then growing to multi-faculty intra-departmental activity, and finally establishing inter-departmental programming, as follows. \begin{enumerate} \item Develop individual faculty expertise. \item Develop course modules or a course (upper-level or first-year interest course). \item Expand faculty interest.
 Develop administration buy-in and industry connections.
 Build student interest. \item Develop a concentration or track within a major. \item Develop an interdisciplinary minor or certificate. \item Develop a standalone QIST major (sometime in the future). \end{enumerate} Besides building support from demonstrated interest, this approach also allows for an exit before committing too much in case the programming does not work out.